 Operational checks should be performed using external power whenever possible.
 After repair or replacement of equipment or a system, operational checks should be conducted to ensure that the helicopter electrical systems are functioning properly.
-Utilize system wiring diagrams (Chapter 98), and equipment location diagrams (Drawing D212-725-8, D212-725-8-G2, Appendix A), in accomplishing functional tests of electrical circuits and components.
+Utilize system wiring diagrams (Chapter 98), and equipment location diagrams (Drawing D212-725-8, D212-725-8-G2, as applicable per section 98.6), in accomplishing functional tests of electrical circuits and components.
 This manual does not provide functional or operational testing for equipment requiring bench testing.